async-worker/aiologger/README.md

 # About the Project

-The builtin python logger is I/O blocking.
-This means that using the builtin `logging` module will interfere with your asynchronouns application performance.
+The built-in python logger is I/O blocking.
+This means that using the built-in `logging` module will interfere with your asynchronous application performance.
-`aiologger` aims to be the standard Asynchronous non blocking logging for python and asyncio.
+`aiologger` aims to be the standard Asynchronous non-blocking logging for python and asyncio.